Learn something new every day

 More Info... by email

 Stippling is a common technique used by artists in line drawings to create shading, textures, and shadows.
-Dotting, dashing, and tracing are common stippling techniques.
-Hatching and cross-hatching techniques can be used as two distinct ways of stippling, but are usually used together to create depth.
-Usually these techniques are used with a black pastel, pen, or crayon.
+Dotting, dashing, and tracing are among the most common basic stippling techniques.
+Hatching and cross-hatching techniques can also be used, but are normally intended to create depth rather then to distinguish shapes and images more generally.
+Stipplers normally limit themselves to just one color, and most of the art produced is made with a black pastel, pen, or crayon.
+The starkness of the color combined with the delicacy of the dots and patterning can create very striking images.

 When used correctly, this form of shading creates the illusion of that the shading or texture is solid.
 Only when examined up close will the viewer see the dots and streaks that make up the stippling.
-Depending on the type of finish needed, an artist will usually use different stippling techniques for different results.
+Depending on the type of finish needed, an artist will usually use different stippling techniques for different results, and most courses and training programs help artists learn all of them together.

-Dotting is a basic stippling technique.
-By applying different amounts of pressure on a pen or paint brush, different sized dots can be formed.
+Dotting is perhaps the most basic stippling technique, and is often the core of the art form.
+Artists apply different amounts of pressure on a pen or paint brush to create dots of varying sizes and thicknesses, and when these are placed very close together they can give the illusion of continuity.
 Stronger pressure will increase the surface area on the tip of the pen, resulting in larger sized dots.
 An artist that uses this technique will typically have areas on the painting that are darker, which are usually made up of closely spaced dots.
 Lighter areas usually have fewer dots, creating a gradient effect.

 Tracing is an advanced technique that is used to create unique textures on paper.
-This is done by placing textured tinsel behind the paper; the paper is then lifted somewhat in different ways.
+This is done by placing textured tinsel behind the paper; the paper is then lifted gently in different ways or tilted in different directions.
 By lightly brushing the brush, crayon, or pastel over this lifted surface, an artist can create unique textures and patterns.
-Applying light pressure will create more subtle designs, while aggressive rubbing can create distinct patterns.
+Applying light pressure will create more subtle designs, while aggressive rubbing can create more noticeable patterns.

 Hatching and cross-hatching are techniques that can be used separately, but they are usually combined by most artists.
 The hatching technique is where small lines are drawn in a specific direction, creating a shading effect.
 Cross-hatching is where lines are drawn in the opposite direction, creating depth.
-These stippling techniques can be used in large or small areas of the canvas, and are commonly used to create shadows.
+These stippling techniques can be used in large or small areas of the canvas, and are commonly used to create shadows and add the illusion of depth.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!